Creating the right logo is an ‘absolute’ when it comes to a company’s branding and identity.

-The “i”s at the center only left out two dots to make a face that can show different kinds of expressions like sadness, happiness, excitement, and other playful figures.
+The “i”s at the center only left out two dots to make a face.
+This way, it can show different kinds of expressions like sadness, happiness, excitement, and other playful figures.
 The color scheme also indicates that the brand is dependable, trustworthy and confident.

 Visible, a digital wireless carrier by Verizon, understood the importance of innovation and timelessness.
 The design of their logo has an expressive and approachable aura to it that can easily be loved by anyone.

-Visible is a wireless provider that is designed to make phone services simple and affordable through their app.
+Visible is a wireless provider that is designed to make phone services simple and affordable through its app.

 f.)
 Killed Productions

-This logo by Sean Heisler gave life to the name of the brand by purposely typing in the letter “i” horizontally to make it seem like it was killed.
+This logo by Sean Heisler gave life to the name of the brand by purposely typing in the letter “i” horizontally.
+The purpose was to make it seem like it was killed.
 It may not seem like much because of its directness, but it’s enough to speak loudly for the brand.